Bring It All to Me

 "Bring It All to Me" is a song performed by American R&B girl group Blaque.
-The song samples Shalamar's "I Don't Wanna Be the Last to Know".
+It was written by Billy Lawrence, Linda Van Horssen, Violet Ruby, Nidra Sylvers, LeShan "L.E.S."
+Lewis, and Cory Rooney for the band's self-titled debut album (1999), while production was overseen by Lewis and Rooney.
+The song is built around a sample of "I Don't Wanna Be the Last to Know" (1982) by American R&B and soul music vocal group Shalamar.
+Due to the inclusion of the sample, William Shelby and Kevin Spencer are also credited as songwriters on the song.

 The remix and album version of the song features JC Chasez of boy band *NSYNC but is credited to the group as a whole.
 It was released on October 11, 1999, as Blaque's third single in the United States.

-"Bring It All to Me" reached number five on the US Billboard Hot 100, number seven on the Canadian RPM Top Singles chart and number 16 on the New Zealand Singles Chart.
+A successful single for the group, "Bring It All to Me" reached number five on the US Billboard Hot 100 and topped the Rhythmic Airplay chart for six non-consecutive weeks.
+It also reached number seven on the Canadian RPM 100 Hit Tracks chart and number 16 on the New Zealand Singles Chart.
 Billboard named the song number 54 on their list of 100 Greatest Girl Group Songs of All Time.

+Background

+The song was originally intended to feature singer Usher, but his mother and manager, Jonnetta Patton, who considered Blaque too unknown at the time, opposed the idea.
+As Blaque shared a manager with boy band NSYNC and toured with the group, there were initial plans to feature band member Justin Timberlake on the track instead.
+As he was unavailable due to him filming the ABC television film Model Behavior (2000) at the time, the decision was ultimately made to feature JC Chasez.
+Although only Chasez’s voice appears on the song, the entire band is credited as a whole.
+A remix featuring 50 Cent was featured on the soundtrack to the teen comedy film Bring It On (2000), in which the group star in.

-Composition and background
+Composition

 Musically, "Bring It All to Me" is a silky, slow-and-easy youth-leaning R&B track with a bouncing beat underneath "classy" piano keys.
 The song was described by music journalist Chuck Taylor of Billboard as sounding "distinctive and like an old-school anthem" and "refreshing" in terms of the track's lyrical content amidst the "male-bashing" anthems from the time.
-It moves at a tempo of 89 beats per minute in the key of F major.
+Sheet music for the song is originally published in the key of F major, and moves at a tempo of 89 beats per minute.
 It also contains a sample of Shalamar’s 1980s single “I Don’t Want to Be the Last to Know”.

-The album version with *NSYNC came about due to both groups sharing the same manager at the time and opening for *NSYNC on tour.
-Brandi D. revealed it was Justin Timberlake who was originally intended to sing on the song, but due to him filming Model Behavior at the time, JC Chasez sang instead.